gorgeguy/gorgeguy-home/pbtourney/reviewer-intro.md

 Local tournaments often work well, but they place a lot of responsibility on the tournament director.

 Common challenges include:
-- One person informally coordinating scores, match readiness, and questions
+* One person informally coordinating scores, match readiness, and questions
-- Players checking in to report scores or ask about upcoming matches
+* Players checking in to report scores or ask about upcoming matches
-- Natural pauses while waiting for matches to become ready
+* Natural pauses while waiting for matches to become ready
-- Limited visibility into standings and overall tournament progress during play
+* Limited visibility into standings and overall tournament progress during play

 These dynamics are understandable in small, volunteer-run tournaments, but they can slow things down and make it harder for everyone to see what’s happening at any given moment.

 ---

 ## What PB Tourney Is
-PB Tourney is a **web-based tournament management application** designed specifically for live execution of small, local pickleball tournaments.
+PB Tourney is a **tournament management application** designed specifically for live execution of small, local pickleball tournaments.
+It is currently a browser-based web application but native mobile apps for both iOS and Android are planned.

 It is built around a few core objectives:
   - Reduce operational load on tournament directors
   - Give players self-service access to scores, next matches, and standings
   - Make the current state of the tournament clear and trustworthy
   - Improve overall flow by reducing waiting and repeated interruptions

 ---